Dark as a Dungeon (Justified): Viewers

 In its original American broadcast, "Dark As a Dungeon" was seen by an estimated 1.80 million household viewers and gained a 0.6 ratings share among adults aged 18–49, according to Nielsen Media Research.
-This means that 0.6 percent of all households with televisions watched the episode.
+This means 0.6 percent of all households with televisions watched the episode.
 This was a 4% increase in viewership from the previous episode, which was watched by 1.73 million viewers with a 0.5 in the 18-49 demographics.